Notes:

 It is the policy of Shamanic Voyages to never require our participants to take part in any ceremony or activity with which they are not comfortable.
 We do ask however, that everyone attend ceremonies together, whenever possible, for group cohesion and to help hold the sacred space.

+Many of our trips and retreats are educational and include spiritual and energetic practices.
 Occasionally, sacred medicines will be part of the itinerary, some of which are visionary psychotropics.
 Participation is never required, but will be a significant part of the Amazon trip.
 Below you will find some brief notes on some of those medicines.

 These medicines are legal in the countries where we use them.
 In many cases they are NOT in your home country.
 All participants of our programs are expected to respect the laws and customs of the jurisdiction we are visiting and check to make sure they don’t return to their home countries with prohibited goods.